-Unfortunately, in recent years there have been cases of lepto in farmers and staff (including teat sealing technicians) working on vaccinated farms, also be a many of which are thought to be due to a newly discovered strain of lepto within our dairy herds.
+Unfortunately, in recent years there have been cases of lepto in farmers and staff (including teat sealing technicians) working on vaccinated farms, many of which are thought to be due to a newly discovered strain of lepto within our dairy herds.
 This new strain, known as Pacifica, wasn't covered by the traditional dairy cattle lepto vaccines.
-Recent research suggests Pacifica could be present in almost three quarters of dairy herds nationwide.
+Recent research suggests Pacifica could be present in almost three quarters of dairy herds nationwide. be taken rain even also be a with antib soon as p infected.
+A case of your tean Preventio

-A new vaccine, Lepto 4-WayTM, has recently been developed in response to the emergence of Pacifica.
+A new vaccine, Lepto 4-Way[TM], has recently been developed in response to the emergence of Pacifica.
 The vaccine also contains the 3 strains (Hardjo, Pomona & Copenhageni) previously covered by your traditional vaccines.
-Upgrading to Lepto 4-WayTM will likely mean a change to your current lepto vaccination schedule for 2023/2024 - your vet will discuss this with you.
+Upgrading to Lepto 4-Way[TM] will likely mean a change to your current lepto vaccination schedule for 2023/2024 - your vet will discuss this with you.